siva82kb/siva82kb.github.io/teaching/ls/ls.md

 ### Lecture timings
 Mod, Wed - 7:30 AM to 9:00

-### Reference textbooks
+### References
 There is no one fixed textbook for the course.
 The course slides and course notes should serve as the first reference material for the course.
 However, you are strongly encouraged to refer to the following textbooks for the different topics covered in the course.
-The lecture slides for different topics will list the recommended reading material for the different topics.
+The lecture slides f    or different topics will list the recommended reading material for the different topics.

 - G Strang, _Introduction to linear algebra_.
 Wellesley, MA: Wellesley-Cambridge Press, 1993.
 - CD Meyer, _Matrix analysis and applied linear algebra_.
 Siam; 2000 Jun 1.